isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Global reservations, while useful in certain circumstances, have aspects that must be given due consideration when using them, please see :ref:`reservation4-conflict` for more details.
+   Global reservations, while useful in certain circumstances, have aspects that must be given due consideration when using them.
+Please see :ref:`reservation4-conflict` for more details.

 .. note::